-- Glove Slap: Inspired by a corny Zorro movie, Homer goes around slapping people with a glove and challenging them to a duel.
-No one takes him up on it, so Homer keeps on doing it, until one day he slaps a Southern Gentleman who accepts the challenge.
+- Glove Slap: Inspired by a corny Zorro movie, Homer goes around slapping people with a glove and challenging them to a duel to get whatever he wants.
+No one takes him up on it, so Homer keeps on doing it and getting his way, until one day he slaps a Southern Gentleman who accepts the challenge.

 - Shout-Out: When the animals surround the farm-house, it resembles a zombie movie.

 - Too Dumb to Live: When the southerner was about to forget the duel in favor of a mincemeat pie, Homer reminded him.